Back to Blog

 Is the latency noticeable?

-For viewport interaction, we stream at 60fps.
-Most users report the experience feels native.
+For viewport interaction, most users report the experience feels close to native on a solid connection.

 Unleash your Mac.